aqiu384/p5r-walkthrough/src/ace-how-to-use.md

 * Max all confidants
 * Finish all Strength dates
 * Finish all Mementos requests
+* Unlock all trophies
+* Unlock all NG Thieves Den awards
 * Obtain all room decorations
 * View all confidant hangout events
 * Minimize reloading for RNG social stats